-Cynthia Wangui Charchi ’14, from Nairobi, Kenya, is double majoring in Health: Science, Society and Policy and Economics with a minor in Environmental Studies.
+Cynthia Wangui Charchi ’14, from Nairobi, Kenya, double majored in Health: Science, Society and Policy and Economics with a minor in Environmental Studies.
 Having lived in several countries including Kenya, the U.S. and South Africa, she has become aware of the disparities in healthcare access and treatment.
 Her passion for sustainable and equitable distribution of resources, particularly in the slums of Kenya, led her to intern with Kenya Social Ventures (KSV), which supports local projects in the slums.
 Cynthia assisted the Power Women’s Group, which provides HIV-positive women the technical skills, materials and market to sell craft items.
 Cynthia documented the stories of the women in order to humanize the experience of HIV, while also putting a face to their products.

-Hailey Magee ’15, from Stillwater, New Jersey, is double majoring in Women’s and Gender Studies and Politics and minoring in Social Justice and Social Policy.
-She is the president of the Feminist Majority Leadership Alliance, a member of the Ethics Center Leadership Council, and a blog contributor for the non-profit organization About-Face.
+Hailey Magee ’15, from Stillwater, New Jersey, double majored in Women’s and Gender Studies and Politics and minored in Social Justice and Social Policy.
+She was the president of the Feminist Majority Leadership Alliance, a member of the Ethics Center Leadership Council, and a blog contributor for the non-profit organization About-Face.
 Hailey did her Sorensen internship in NYC with NARAL Pro-Choice New York.
 Hailey worked at the intersection of policy and grassroots organizing, advocating for the Women’s Equality Agenda, an omnibus bill presented by NY Governor Cuomo to advance the status of women regarding health policy, sexual harassment, discrimination, and more.
 Hailey also researched State Representatives’ and mayoral candidates’ policy stances and wrote memos on current legislation.

-Abie Troen ‘14, from Jerusalem, Israel, is majoring in Film Studies.
+Abie Troen ‘14, from Jerusalem, Israel, majored in Film Studies.
 Abie studied at the Israeli Academy for Sciences and Arts together with Jews and Arabs, and became particularly interested in artistic creation within a politically and socially complex reality.
 After serving in the Israeli Defense Forces as a Combat Paramedic, he attended the Sam Spiegel Film Academy in Jerusalem where he worked as a photographer and cinematographer in projects that dealt with social inequalities within Israel.
 Over the summer he interned with KENASVIT, the Kenya National Alliance of Street Vendors and Informal Traders, creating a documentary database of film, photos, interviews and clips of their projects on the ground.

-Hannah Young ’15, from Branford, Connecticut, is majoring in Anthropology and International and Global Studies with a minor in African and Afro-American Studies.
-She currently serves on the boards of the Brandeis African Students Organization and the Anthropology Club.
+Hannah Young ’15, from Branford, Connecticut, majored in Anthropology and International and Global Studies with a minor in African and Afro-American Studies.
+She served on the boards of the Brandeis African Students Organization and the Anthropology Club.
 After interning with Sports Helping Empower Women in South Africa (SheWinS) in Memel, Free State during the fall of 2011, Hannah became interested in community development and women’s empowerment in southern Africa.
 She presently serves as the secretary of the SheWinS board.
 With the hope of gaining a broader view of the African continent, she traveled to Kampala, Uganda for her Sorensen Fellowship.
 There, she worked in the Education Centre of Uganda Youth and Women’s Effort Fighting AIDS (UYWEFA), in an attempt to provide equal education opportunities to orphans and vulnerable children who have been impacted by HIV/AIDS.